vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 vanish on rebase if those were already done there.
 ```
 cd bionic/linux-kvm
-cranky-fix
+cranky fix
 ```

-**Note** The "cranky-fix" step has a chicken/egg problem when unbreaking a derivative chain.
+**Note** The `cranky fix` step has a chicken/egg problem when unbreaking a derivative chain.
 For example a senior crank turner got the wrong master directory when doing the new trusty/azure.
 Care must be taken to verify.

-### Rebase stage - cranky-rebase
+### Rebase stage - `cranky rebase`

 At this stage, master kernels do not require anything to be done.
-So, running cranky-rebase on them should be a no-op, resulting in no change.
+So, running `cranky rebase` on them should be a no-op, resulting in no change.

-For both derivatives and backports, "cranky-rebase" is the first stage.
+For both derivatives and backports, `cranky rebase` is the first stage.
 In both cases one has to fetch the tip of the branch from which the current kernel is derived/backported from.
 For derivatives, this is a local branch name which is specified by "-l <branch>".
 For backports this is a remote repository (which